 Supplementation of synbiotic did not show significant effect on cumulative feed intake of broilers during overall experiment period (Table 2).
 These results are in agreement with Cason et al. (2023), de Castro Sousa et al. (2023), Kirkpinar et al. (2018), Tang et al. (2017), Sarangi et al. (2016), Abdel-Raheem et al. (2012) who reported that supplementation of synbiotic did not show any significant effect on feed consumption of birds [8,10,15,26,23].
 In contrary to present findings, Raksasiri et al. (2018) who reported that synbiotic diet significantly improved feed intake [21].
-Whereas, Al- sultan et al. (2016) found that supplementation of symbiotic in broiler diets significantly reduced the feed intake at 35 days of age (P<0.05) [4].
+Whereas, Al- sultan et al. (2016) found that supplementation of symbiotic in broiler diets significantly reduced the feed intake at 35 days of age (P<.05) [4].

-Feed conversion ratio of broilers was significantly (P<0.05) lower in synbiotic diets compared to control and prebiotic and similar with AGP and probiotic (Table 2).
-Feed conversion ratio of broilers was significantly (p<0.05) lower in synbiotic diets compared to control and prebiotic and similar with AGP and probiotic.
-Similar results were observed in the trial conducted by Acharya et al. (2024) who found at 6 weeks of age, the feed conversion ratio (FCR) was significantly lower (P<0.05) in all synbiotic treatment groups compared to the control group [2].
+Feed conversion ratio of broilers was significantly (P<.05) lower in synbiotic diets compared to control and prebiotic and similar with AGP and probiotic (Table 2).
+Feed conversion ratio of broilers was significantly (P<.05) lower in synbiotic diets compared to control and prebiotic and similar with AGP and probiotic.
+Similar results were observed in the trial conducted by Acharya et al. (2024) who found at 6 weeks of age, the feed conversion ratio (FCR) was significantly lower (P<.05) in all synbiotic treatment groups compared to the control group [2].
 These results are in agreement with Bhagwat et al. (2023), Nisar et al. (2020), Awad et al. (2019), Raksasiri et al. (2018), Abdel-Raheem et al. (2012) who reported that synbiotic diets significantly reduced FCR [7,20,5,21,1].
 In contrary present findings Cason et al. (2023), Tavaniello et al. (2023), Kirkpinar et al. (2018), Sarangi et al. (2016) who found supplementation of synbiotic on FCR was found to be non-significant [8,27,15,23].
 The lowered feed conversion ratio might be due to the feeding of synbiotic to which are attributed improved nutrient digestibility, improved gut microbiota and intestinal morphology like increased villus height in the jejunum of broilers which results in increased surface area for nutrient absorption in birds [20].

 It was observed that the mortality was not influenced by the supplementation of different dietary treatment groups.